guptakaran11/grasskode-website/content/post/travel/no-mames/europa.md

   <em>Navigation before Google :joy:</em>
 </div>

-We rode along country roads along canals.
+We drove on country roads along canals.
 Wietze explained more about the Dutch creation of The Netherlands and how the land was actually under the level of water.
 "Netherlands" made sense.
-We crossed some tulip farms which were still to be harvested.
-The typical scenery of big pastures and cattle was everywhere to be seen.
-It was quite beautiful.
-The roads were well wide and well maintained.
+We crossed some tulip farms which were yet to be harvested.
+The typical scenery of big pastures and cattle was everywhere to be seen and was beautiful.
+The roads were wide and well maintained.

 <div class="postimg">
   <a href="https://live.staticflickr.com/65535/48688262877_88320f0e1c_c.jpg" data-toggle="lightbox">